toddbranch/ECE382/notes/L27/index.md

 How can I communicate information from my ISR back to my main program loop?
 ISRs cannot return information, so the only way is through global variables.
 This is the only use-case where I'll encourage the use of globals.

 Remember how I said time spent inside ISRs should be minimized so you don't miss additional interrupts?
 A good strategy is to set a global variable inside your ISR, then address it in your main program loop.
 This is very similar to how your operating system handles interrupts - it will acknowledge the interrupt in a very fast routine called a First-Level Interrupt Handler.
-If there is work to be done in response, it will dispatch a Seocnd-Level Interrupt Handler that functions like a normal process.
+If there is work to be done in response, it will dispatch a Second-Level Interrupt Handler that functions like a normal process.

 ### Handling Multiple Buttons